Last Updated on December 6, 2022

 Moreover, you must have a reliable risk management strategy.
 Since the market conditions often change, you need to also have a trading plan that specifies when you review and tweak your system to remain profitable or move to a strategy that suits the current market condition.

 However, in practice, only a few retail day traders are making money through day trading.
 A 2010 study by Brad Barber at the University of California, Davis, suggests that only 1% of day traders consistently earn money over a 14-year period, from 1992 to 2006.
+We have lots of other evidence to prove that day traders overall are struggling:

 The reason for this is that day trading is a skilled profession, like surgery.
 It takes time and grace to master.
 This is why the very few who make money consistently are those who devote their days to the practice and made it a full-time job.
 If you take your time to learn and master the art, you can be profitable.